ZenProjects/Apache-mod-chroot/README.md

 * Curl need to preload nss library and trusted certificat or may occur `Problem with the SSL CA cert (path? access rights?)` error :

 ```
-  Load /usr/lib64/libsoftokn3.so
+  LoadFile /usr/lib64/libsoftokn3.so
-  Load /usr/lib64/libnsssysinit.so
+  LoadFile /usr/lib64/libnsssysinit.so
-  Load /usr/lib64/libnsspem.so
+  LoadFile /usr/lib64/libnsspem.so
 ```